mrgw454/CoCo-Pi-Installer/README.md

 8. DO NOT CLONE this repository.
 You only need to download a single file (Downloads folder is fine): https://github.com/mrgw454/CoCo-Pi-Installer/blob/master/CoCo-Pi-Installer-setup.sh

-9. Open a terminal, change directories to where you downloaded the file and type the following commands:
+9. Open a terminal, change directories to where you downloaded the file and type the following commands:<br/>

-   chmod a+x CoCo-Pi-Installer-setup.sh
+   chmod a+x CoCo-Pi-Installer-setup.sh<br/>
-   ./CoCo-Pi-Installer-setup.sh
+   ./CoCo-Pi-Installer-setup.sh<br/>
-   When this part is complete, REBOOT Raspberry Pi.
+   When this part is complete, REBOOT Raspberry Pi.<br/>

-10. Log back into Raspberry Pi, open a terminal and type the following commands: cd $HOME/source ./CoCo-Pi-apt-packages-to-install.sh
+10. Log back into Raspberry Pi, open a terminal and type the following commands:<br/>
+    cd $HOME/source<br/>
+    ./CoCo-Pi-apt-packages-to-install.sh<br/>
-    When this part is complete, REBOOT Raspberry Pi.
+    When this part is complete, REBOOT Raspberry Pi.<br/>

 11. Log back into Rasperry Pi, open a terminal and type the following commands: select-project-build.sh